floriankammermann/archlinux-conf/keepass/README.md

    `xu example-account`
 1. store the username in an env var
    `USR=$(xclip -o)`
-1. copy a username to the clipboard
+1. copy a password to the clipboard
    `xp example-account`
-1. store the username in an env var
+1. store the password in an env var
    `PWD=$(xclip -o)`